apache/flink/docs/content/docs/dev/table/sql/queries/window-tvf.md

 - `data`: is a table parameter that can be any relation with an time attribute column.
 - `timecol`: is a column descriptor indicating which [time attributes]({{< ref "docs/dev/table/concepts/time_attributes" >}}) column of data should be mapped to session windows.
+- `KEY`: is an optional parameter.
+If does not specify `key`, Session window is applied for all input records, otherwise, Session window is applied per key.
 - `gap`: is a duration specifying how long the period of inactivity is.
 When this period expires, the current session closes and subsequent elements are assigned to a new session window.

 Here is an example invocation on the Bid table: